marcosbarbero/beautiful-jekyll/_posts/2018-06-12-spring-cloud-netflix-zuul-rate-limit-en.md

 ### Implementation

-All the rate limiting implementation is done using [Zuul Filters](https://github.com/Netflix/zuul/wiki/Filters) and applying the validations based on the configuration set per service, in case there's no policy set then the rate limit filters are not triggered.
+All the rate-limiting implementation is done using [Zuul Filters](https://github.com/Netflix/zuul/wiki/Filters) and applying the validations based on the configuration set per service, in case there's no policy set then the rate limit filters are not triggered.